Returning ospreys to Kielder

 Ospreys are back

 Diving into the water with wings swept back, an osprey thrusts its talons into a fish below the surface.
 Once known as the fish hawk, ospreys are a spectacular bird and superb fisher.
-Every year, visitors flock to Kielder Water and Forest Park to enjoy views of the ospreys hunting over the water.
+Every year, visitors flock to Kielder Forest to enjoy views of the ospreys hunting over the water.
 But these birds have not always been so loved.

 Ospreys migrate to Britain to breed in spring each year, after a long journey from their wintering grounds usually in sub-Saharan Africa.
 They are strongly faithful to their mate and their nest.
 Males in particular have a strong instinct to return to the place of their birth.